CosmosSwift/swift-coin/README.md

 ## Work in progress
 This is work in progress.
-In order to
+We

+## Requirements
 - Swift version: 5.3.x
 - SwiftNIO version: 2.0.x
-- ABCI version: 0.34 (tendermint 0.34)
+- ABCI version: 0.33.9 (tendermint 0.33.9)

 ## Installation